NextGenCMB/delensalot/docs/source/config/params.rst

 ----------------------------------------------- -----------------------------------------------------------------------------
     IMIN (int)                                  minimum simulation index
     IMAX (int)                                  maximum simulation index, will autogenerate simindices between IMAX and IMIN if both set simidxs (array-like int)                    similar to above.
-Simulation indices to run D.lensalot jobs on package\_ (str)                             package name of the data (can be, e.g. 'dlensalot') module\_ (str)                              module name of the data (can be, e.g. dlensalot.config.example.data.ffp10) (?) class\_ (str)                               class name of the data (can be, e.g. cmbs4_no_foreground)
+Simulation indices to run delensalot jobs on package\_ (str)                             package name of the data (can be, e.g. 'dlensalot') module\_ (str)                              module name of the data (can be, e.g. dlensalot.config.example.data.ffp10) (?) class\_ (str)                               class name of the data (can be, e.g. cmbs4_no_foreground)